Jasmine Festival in Grasse

 Admission is free and the parade takes place on the main street of Grasse, around Place de la Foux, along Route Napoléon and Boulevard du Jeu de Ballon.

-Exact program can be found via the event calendar here on the site.
+Exact program can be found here at the official Grasse site.
 Parking is plenty in the various parking garages (eg. Honoré Cresp, located just off Fragonard and close to it all).
 Just drive towards the center and there is good signage for the parking garages with indication of available parking spaces.

 CityXee recommends: Come in good time before the part of the event you would like to experience, and if you are by car, then you have plenty of time to find parking and then enjoy the truly fantastic atmosphere that this event offers.